Real Life Coincidences That Made People Question the Nature of Reality

 Pexels

 After college, I moved to Chicago.
 One day I decided to take a surprise trip back home to South Carolina.
 There were many routes that I could have taken, but I decided on taking the scenic route through the mountains and back roads.
-I was about an hour from civilization, in the middle of the Appalachians, when my car broke down.

 It was December and extremely cold out.
 I got out of my car, put multiple layers on, and prepared for a very long walk several miles to the next small town.
 I turned around and shut the door when a car came around the bend and passed me.
-They didn’t stop at first, but about a mile down the road, they turned around and came back.

 I was excited to get picked up and get out of the cold, so I figured it was worth the risk.
 I opened the door and when I saw who was driving, my jaw dropped straight to the floor.
 I completely dumbfounded to see that the driver was MY GRANDFATHER.
-He had decided to take an impromptu road trip, again, using back roads, to upstate Tennessee.

 It was the kind of coincidence that makes you question a divine presence.
-Story credit: Reddit / achsullivan
+Story credit: Reddit /achsullivan

 A Message From Above